Pre-Physician Assistant Studies (BS)

 • Paid healthcare experience in roles such as a CNA or EMT

-• Job shadowing with PAs, including USF alumni, in varying subspeciality areas
+• Job shadowing with PAs, including Saint Francis alumni, in varying subspecialty areas

 • Service-learning and travel opportunities, such as international mission trips to Haiti